Get the FREE one-click dictionary software for Windows

 - rebel, rise, rise up

-Type of: become, change posture, come about, dissent, fall out, go, go on, hap [archaic], happen, locomote, move, occur, pass, pass off, protest, resist, take place, travel
+Type of: become, change posture, come about, dissent, exit, fall out, get out, go, go on, go out, hap [archaic], happen, leave, locomote, move, occur, pass, pass off, protest, resist, take place, travel

 Encyclopedia: Arise, O Compatriots